Skip to main content

 • Use --list-os-and-browser to view available browsers and OS for --random-user-agent.

-• --force-user-agent controls User-Agent priority:
+• --force-user-agent option controls User-Agent priority:

-• When disabled:
+• When --force-user-agent is disabled:

-• If LLM provides User-Agent, use that
+• If LLM provides User-Agent in headers, use the LLM-provided one

-• Otherwise use command line specified User-Agent
+• Otherwise use command-line specified User-Agent

 1. fetch - Fetch Web Content